awesometoast/apacheep/README.md

-# apacheep
+# Apacheep
+It's a simple Docker image for Apache 2.4 and PHP 7.4, running on the latest Ubuntu release.
 It also includes git and Composer.

 ## Introduction
 I work with and build a lot of LAMP applications.
 Many of them use a hosted database, so I don't always need the "M" in the LAMP stack.
 I created this to quickly spin up new instances of PHP applications for development or production.